 Animator Walt Disney founded his own studio in California which (as his name suggests) would later become Walt Disney Studios, a titan in the industry.
 Although it was the third instalment of the Mickey Mouse series, it was the 1928 classic, Steamboat Willie, where Mickey Mouse finally captured the hearts of the public.
 Recurring characters from the series such as Minnie Mouse, Goofy, and Donald Duck are still around today!

-Disney’s Snow White and Seven Dwarfs was released in 1937, making it the first feature-length film created entirely with hand-drawn animation.
+Then along came Disney’s Snow White and Seven Dwarfs.
+Released in 1937, it was the first feature-length film created entirely with hand-drawn animation.
 As the first of its kind, Disney had to fight hard to get the film released, even mortgaging his own house to help pay the massive production costs.
 However, the film was a tremendous success and it paved the way for many more iconic Disney movies to come!
 One thing’s for sure – they don’t make film trailers like they used to!

 In previous decades, you could only find animation in movie theatres, where most people sought out their dose of animated entertainment.
 As home TVs became more popular, the very first animated TV series debuted in the form of Crusader Rabbit, a series of 4-minute long satirical cliffhangers which would continue to air as late as the 1970s.
 One of its creators, Jay Ward, would later go on to create The Rocky & Bullwinkle Show.

 In the days long before computer-generated images (CGI), traditional animation methods such as stop-motion were used as an alternative to having someone dress up in a monster costume, which could look cheesy and a little less scary.
 Following the example of the original King Kong, “creature features” such as The Beast from 20,000 Fathoms and It Came From Beneath the Sea used stop-motion animation for many of their monster scenes.